-5 Crucial Things You Need to Know About Mental Health
+5 Things You Should Know to Help End the Mental Health Crisis

 More than 13 million lives could be saved each year if mental health issues were properly funded.

 When the famed chef and TV host Anthony Bourdain died by suicide last year, there was an outpouring of sympathy for the beloved globetrotter and for those living with mental health problems more broadly.

 Many people urged those considering suicide to seek help, and started a much-needed conversation about support for people experiencing mental illness.